keshavsapkota3/Group_26-webprograming/readme.md

 ### Feature 1

   In this user can add items to the shopping cart and can see the items in cart.
 If user already signup to our webpage they can have 10% discount.
 For discount you have signup through the login icon and after that you can apply discount by putting your username and the password.
-Provide links to related code files[Github writing to the database ](https://github.com/keshavsapkota3/Group_26-webprograming/blob/gh-pages/cart.php) [Github Reading from the database](https://github.com/keshavsapkota3/Group_26-webprograming/blob/gh-pages/cart.php)  & link to the feature[shell.hamk.fi] (http://shell.hamk.fi/~keshav22000/Group_26-webprograming/selecteditems.php) .
+Provide links to related code files[Github writing to the database ](https://github.com/keshavsapkota3/Group_26-webprograming/blob/gh-pages/cart.php).
+This is [Github Reading from the database](https://github.com/keshavsapkota3/Group_26-webprograming/blob/gh-pages/cart.php)  & link to the feature[shell.hamk.fi](http://shell.hamk.fi/~keshav22000/Group_26-webprograming/selecteditems.php).
   This feature allow user to add a item to  the shopping cart and it will show the total amounts of slected itmes and it will go upto checkout the items.

 ### Feature 2